Harry-Yates/Harry-Yates/README.md

 San José 21° ☁️ · Stockholm 6° ☁️

 # 21°
-☁️ **This afternoon, mostly cloudy with broken cloud formations, sunset at 5:14 PM.**
+☁️ **This afternoon, mostly cloudy with broken cloud formations.
+Golden hour for ~45 mins.**

 **↑** 24° **↓** 17° · Tomorrow: 🌧️ 24°
 Week: ▅▅▃▆▆▁█ (20° to 27°)